Contact Us

 2. Errors of omission: These are errors that come from something that was not done.
 For example, forgetting to add an ingredient to a recipe.

 3. Human error: This is an error attributable to a person.
-Keep in mind that most human errors are actually misidentified process errors.
-A good process goes a long way toward preventing errors.
+Keep in mind that most human errors are actually misidentified process A good process goes a long way toward preventing errors.
 Some human error, though, is due to negligence.
 On occasion, people do make bad decisions and choose not to follow a process.

 4. Process Error: This is an error that comes as a result of following the process.
 In effect, the process designer got it wrong.